How to Travel Like a Local

 Ways to connect:

-- Observe local customs and traditions
+- Observe customs and traditions

 - Respect meal times and business hours